 One morning I went to the Brooklyn Museum with a writing colleague to track down an important document.
 Another day I took a very long walk — 80 blocks, in fact — from my hotel to W. 122nd Street.
 My destination was Sakura Park, on Manhattan’s Upper West Side.

 We hear a lot about the cherry trees Japan donated to Washington in 1912.
 But few people know a similar shipment of trees was planted in New York around the same time.
 It was the project of a group that called themselves the Committee of Japanese Residents of New York.
-They arranged to donate a couple thousand cherry trees in 1909 for the Hudson-Fulton Celebration, marking the centennial of Robert Fulton’s demonstration of a steam-powered boat on the Hudson River and the 300th anniversary of Henry Hudson’s exploration of the river.
+They arranged to donate a couple thousand cherry trees for the Hudson-Fulton Celebration, marking the centennial of Robert Fulton’s demonstration of a steam-powered boat on the Hudson River and the 300th anniversary of Henry Hudson’s exploration of the river.

-I went specifically to get a copy of the 32-page art catalog listing nearly 300 Oriental treasures that Eliza Scidimore collected during her travels and sold at auction in New York in 1925.
+That trip to Brooklyn?
+I went to get a copy of the art catalog listing nearly 300 Oriental treasures Eliza Scidimore sold at auction in New York in 1925.
 She used the proceeds to pay for a permanent move to Geneva, Switzerland.
 She was living there at her death in 1928.